GooseBt-Studio/AvmpdPlus6/README.md

-# AvmpdPlus6
+# Avmpd+ (251-300)

-This is a sub-repository for Datasets/Avmpd+ under GooseBt Studio.
+This is a sub-repository for [Datasets/Avmpd+ under GooseBt Studio](https://github.com/GooseBt-Studio/Datasets/tree/main/Avmpd%2B).